ibm-cloud-docs/watsonxdata/querying-data-ai-loc.md

 ## Getting the required configuration information
 {: #querying-loc-10}

-You need to provide values for the following variables in the agent configuration file:
+You need to provide values for the following variables in the host configuration file:

 - `path/to/ibm-watsonxdata-mcp-server`: The MCP server executable location
 - `WATSONX_DATA_BASE_URL`: The `<console-host>` portion of your {{site.data.keyword.lakehouse_short}} instance URL for the MCP server endpoint.
 The MCP server endpoint has the following format: